ElisabettaCarrara/microblog/README.md

 === MicroBlog ===
 Contributors: Elisabetta Carrara
 Tags: microblog, frontend, front-end
-Requires CP: 2.0
+Requires CP: 1.0
 Requires PHP: 8.1
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-MicroBlog adds a minimal front-end posting form on any page with the [microblog_form] shortcode.
+MicroBlog adds a minimal front-end posting form on any page with the [microblog] shortcode.

 == Description ==

-Microblog adds a minimal front-end posting form on any page with the shortcode, [microblog_form].
+Microblog adds a minimal front-end posting form on any page with the shortcode, [microblog].
 It's meant for short updates or microblogging.

-To display the Microblog loop you can use the [microblog_loop] shortcode.

-The form submits redirecting the page.
-Site owners can define in the settings where to redirect users after submission (homepage or custom URL).

-This plugin adds a Microblog CPT to your site, and a Status taxonomy.
-Site owners can define a list of taxonomies user can select from when publishing their Microblogs.

-The form allows for WYSIWYG editing of the content, and file uploads also.
+The form submits without refreshing the page and then redirects to the post that was created.
+If you don't quite like this behavior, check out the FAQs.

+Unlike other front-end forms that have you type out the title, post content, and tags separately, this plugin takes an original approach by using a special format.
+Think of it like using markdown in a way (if you're familiar with that).
+Once you commit the format to memory it makes posting updates even faster.

+What you type into the textarea is:

+(Title in parentheses)
+Content on a new line with any word #hashtagged.

+Example:

+(This is an amazing title)
+But, the #content is even better!

+The above would create a post titled, "This is an amazing title," with "content" as a tag.

 == Installation ==

-1. Go to the install ClassicPress Plugins page within your admin dashboard
+1. Go to the install ClassicPress plugins page within your admin dashboard
 2. Search for MicroBlog
 3. Install & Activate
-4. Use the shortcode [microblog_form] and [microblog_loop] on any page to display the form and the loop
+4. Use the shortcode [microblog] on any page
-5. Go to Settings, and then Microblog to set redirect options and role permissions.
+5. Go to Settings, and then Writing.
+Confirm which post type and category combination to use, and save the settings.

 == Frequently Asked Questions ==